Mars Orbiter Mission: Scientific objectives

 The mission would also provide multiple opportunities to observe the Martian moon Phobos and also offer an opportunity to identify and re-estimate the orbits of asteroids seen during the Martian Transfer Trajectory.
+The spacecraft also provided the first views ever of the far side of Martian Moon Deimos.

 Studies

 In May–June 2015 Indian scientists got an opportunity to study the Solar Corona during the Mars conjunction when earth and Mars are on the opposite sides of the sun.
-During this period the S band waves emitted by Mangalyaan were transmitted through the Solar Corona that extends millions of kms into space.
+During this period the S band waves emitted by MOM were transmitted through the Solar Corona that extends millions of kms into space.
 This event helped scientists study the Solar surface and regions where temperature changed abruptly.